PhotoboothProject/photobooth/faq/faq.md

 - Defaults to GPIO24
 - Button press will trigger a single picture in Photobooth

+8) **Move2USB Button**

+- Defaults to GPIO10
+- This button will initiate the move of all Pictures to a USB-thumb.

 After any button is triggered, all hardware button remain disabled until the action (picture / collage) completed.
 Once completed, the hardware buttons re-arms / are active again.